1n4r1/1n4r1.github.io/_posts/2019-02-19-Hackthebox-Waldo-Writeup.md

 In that file, there are some interesting php path in some functions.

-For instance, dirRead.php has Directory Traversal.
+For instance, dirRead.php has Directory Traversal.<br>
+Which means we can see any directory on Waldo.
 {% highlight shell %}
 root@kali:~# curl -i -X POST http://10.10.10.87/dirRead.p "Content-Type: application/x-www-form-urlencoded" -d "path=./" HTTP/1.1 200 OK